 Kasbah Hotel Xaluca is located in Erfoud, a city known as “the Door to the Desert”.
 The Kasbah is listed as unique in Morocco due to its distinctive characteristics.
 It was built with adobes, the traditional Moroccan building bricks, and it is a great place to relax and unwind among the dunes and palms.
 Xaluca Erfoud features 8 bungalows and 134 spacious rooms decorated with regional materials, as well as 8 bungalows.
 It combines tradition with modern amenities, where installations are adapted to the stringiest standards.
 It is a fantastic place, situated among the dunes and palms, where you will be able to enjoy unique emotions.

-Les Jardins de Skoura is located in the heart of the Skoura palm grove, renowned for its many kasbahs.
-Surrounded by a magnificent garden featuring a number of different trees and fragrances stand five spacious, air-conditioned bedrooms and three suites.
-During the beautiful summer time, you are invited to kick back and relax on one of the terraces, lay by the poolside under the olive trees, or stroll along the vegetable gardens.
-On winter nights, the convivial dining room is warmed up by the atmosphere of a lovely chimney fire.
+Les Jardins de Skoura is nestled within the wonders of the Skoura palm grove, renowned for its many kasbahs.
+Surrounded by a magnificent lush garden that houses a number of different trees and fragrances, stand five spacious and air-conditioned bedrooms and three suites.
+During the beautiful summer time, you are invited to kick back and relax on one of the terraces, lay by the poolside under the olive trees, or take a stroll through the colorful vegetable gardens.
+On crisp winter nights, the lively dining room is warmed up by the atmosphere of a chimney fire.
 The restaurant features refined Moroccan and Mediterranean specialties.
-Les Jardins de Skoura combines the experience of the true Moroccan countryside with the comfort that visitors are seeking when looking for a peaceful and quiet place.
+Les Jardins de Skoura perfectly combines a true Moroccan countryside experience, with all the necessary comforts and luxuries.